CRMPickers logoCRMPickers

 • Integration dataset: monday CRM has 29 named integrations across 15 categories; Pipedrive has 96 named integrations across all 18 tracked categories.

-• Capability coverage: monday CRM maps to 4 core capability groups; Pipedrive maps to 6, including communication/telephony and governance signals.
+• Capability dataset: monday CRM maps to 4 groups and 15 matched features; Pipedrive maps to 6 groups and 18 matched features.

 Best for